ortus-docs/coldbox-docs/models/object_scopes.md

 # Object Scopes

-You can very easily add persistence to your domain objects via our annotations or binder configuration.
-This is of great benefit as you can control where these objects will be scoped in the ColdFusion engine.
+You can very easily add persistence to your model+ objects via our annotations or binder configuration.
 The available scopes are:

 * transient or no scope : The default scope.
 Meaning objects have no scope, they are recreated every single time you request them.
 * singleton : Objects are created once and live until your Application expires